Little Creatures

-Little Creatures is the sixth studio album by American rock band Talking Heads, released on June 10, 1985, by Sire Records.
+Little Creatures is the sixth studio album by American rock band Talking Heads, released June 10, 1985, by Sire Records.
 The album examines themes of Americana and incorporates elements of country music, with many songs featuring steel guitar.
-It was voted as the best album of the year in The Village Voice Pazz & Jop critics poll, and is the band's best-selling studio album, with over two million copies sold in the United States.
+It was voted album of the year in The Village Voice Pazz & Jop critics poll, and is the band's best-selling studio album, with more than two million copies sold in the United States.
 The cover art was created by outsider artist Howard Finster, and was selected as album cover of the year by Rolling Stone.